NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow1.md

 - `PUT /ooapi/association/{associationId}`
 - `PATCH /ooapi/association/{associationId}` (to allow for cancellation of enrollment by the student/staff)

-## Flow 1b : Ad-hoc
+## Flow 1.1b : Ad-hoc

 When the TPS initiates a test moment there is no structured test information available from the SIS.
 The SIS provides API's to retrieve student groups and group memberships as well as information on individual students/staff members.

 The TPS can create test moments using this information and provide a TES with this data.
 However, because these test moments weren't initiated by the SIS it's not possible to transfer results/scores back to the SIS using flow 5.
 If required, these scores have to entered manually in the SIS.

-### Flow 1b : Endpoints for this flow
+### Flow 1.1b : Endpoints for this flow

 - `GET /ooapi/groups?q=..`
 - `GET /ooapi/groups/{groupId}/persons`
 - `GET /ooapi/person/{personId}`

-## Flow2 : Additional supporting information
+## Flow 1.2 : Additional supporting information

 Based on the id's on students (and staff members) and their program offering associations, provided to the planning software in flows 1a or 1b, the planning software can retrieve additional student/staff and program association information.

-### flow 2a: Additional supporting information: GET flows Endpoints for this flow
+### Flow 1.2a: Additional supporting information: GET flows Endpoints for this flow

 - `GET /ooapi/person/{personId}`
 - `GET /ooapi/associations/{associationId}?expand=offering`

-### flow 2b: Additional supporting information: supplied by SIS to TPS for provisioning of users and their studyplans (PUT)
+### Flow 1.2b: Additional supporting information: supplied by SIS to TPS for provisioning of users and their studyplans (PUT)
 - `PUT /ooapi/person/{personId}`
 - `PUT /ooapi/association/{associationId}`

-# Flow 1a 1: Get the to be planned exams (and students & staff)
+# Flow 1.1a.1: Get the to be planned exams (and students & staff)

 ### Sequence diagram of request Create offering (rough planning or in NL grofplanning)
 ```mermaid